 Prep is crucial.
 As with washing the rest of your car, you don’t want to clean your windows in direct sunlight.
 In direct sun, the cleaning product you use could dry onto the window before you have a chance to wipe it off.

 Avoid harsh products.
 Window tint is incredibly resilient stuff, but there are certain chemicals to avoid.
 Never use any cleaning product that contains ammonia (NH3), as it could weaken the tint and make it more susceptible to damage.
 Lots of common glass cleaners (like that blue stuff in the spray bottle) contain ammonia, but these companies usually offer an ammonia-free version.

 Avoid using any cleaning material that is even mildly abrasive, such as paper towels, newspaper, or scouring pads.
 We always recommend that you use a simple microfibre cloth to clean your tinted windows.

 Use the right stuff instead.
 Any common ammonia-free cleaners will work fine.
-You can even make your own by mixing a couple tablespoons of rubbing alcohol, a couple drops of baby soap, and distilled water in a spray bottle.
-Use separate microfibre cloths for the insides and outsides of the windows, to avoid cross contamination.
+You can even make your own by mixing a couple of tablespoons of rubbing alcohol, a couple of drops of baby soap, and distilled water in a spray bottle.
+Use separate microfibre cloths for the insides and outsides of the windows, to avoid cross-contamination.